Coffee filter: Overview

 Coffee filters of paper are made from about 100 g/m2 filter paper.
-The raw materials (pulp) for the filter paper are coarse long fiber, often from fast-growing trees.
+The raw materials (pulp) for the filter paper are coarse long fiber, often from fast-growing trees, e.g. Melitta uses up to 60% of bamboo in their filters since 1998.
 Both bleached and unbleached filters are made.

-Typically coffee filters are made up of filaments approximately 20 micrometres wide, which allow particles through that are less than approximately 10 to 15 micrometres.
+Typically, coffee filters are made up of filaments approximately 20 micrometres wide, which allow particles through that are less than approximately 10 to 15 micrometres.